jptweb/IGME-340-Shared/projects/p3_roll_your_own_instructions.md

 - Delete or comment out your `print` statements.

 ## IV.
 Milestones
-1. **Proposal:** Submit a proposal that provides the information described in Section V (Proposal) below about what you plan to create for your app or game.
-See MyCourses dropbox for submission info & the due date. *(10% of project grade)*
+1. **Proposal:**
+   - See Section V (Proposal) below for detailed Proposal requirments.

-2. **Checkpoint / Prototype:** Create a working draft of your project.
+2. **Prototype / Code Checkpoint:** Create a working draft of your project.
 This is essentially a "code check-in" to ensure you're making progress.
 See MyCourses dropbox for the due date. *(5% of project grade - basically free points for submitting your work-in-progress)*

-3. **Final Project:** Final project deliverable is due final exam week - see MyCourses dropbox for the due date and submission instructions. *(85% of project grade - broken down as 15% video demo, 70% code submission)*
+3. **Final App:** Final project deliverable is due final exam week - see MyCourses dropbox for the due date and submission instructions. *(85% of project grade - broken down as 15% video demo, 70% code submission)*

-   - Your final submission includes **both** a video demonstration and your complete project files
+4. **Documentation**
+   - See Section V (Proposal) below for detailed Proposal

+5. **Video Demonstration**
    - See Section VI (Video Demonstration) below for detailed video requirements

 ## V. Proposal

+⚠️ **This submission is worth 10% of your overall course grade.**

 We would like you to write a brief project treatment for your Project 3 Proposal:

 Here are some elements/sections to include: